 This broader framework is explained in the Water Basics pillar: Water Basics: Understanding Tap Water Quality at Home.

-Is it safe to drink water that sat in pipes overnight?
+Is it safe to drink water that has been sitting in pipes overnight?